jfairbank/redux-saga-test-plan/docs/integration-testing/timeout.md

 The warning message is typically useful if a saga without an infinite loop is taking too long.
 If you have a saga with an infinite loop, though, you will want it to time out.
-Therefore, to silence the warning message, you can pass into the `run` method an object with the `silenceTimeout` property set to `true`.
+Therefore, to silence the warning message, you can call the `silentRun` method instead.
+It functions the same as the `run` method but suppresses timeout warnings from Redux Saga Test Plan. **NOTE:** this will not suppress any timeout warnings from your test runner (e.g. Jest).

 ```js
 it('can be silenced', () => {